Updated 13 March 2023

 Are your seeds ready to harvest?

-At this stage in the season, most of the pods will be green or maybe just beginning to turn yellow and ripen (left).
+At this stage in the season, most of the pods will be green or maybe just beginning to turn yellow and ripen (see pic).
 In March, the fruit usually become bright yellow, soft, ripe and ready to pick.
 We can then extract the seeds and preserve them in the RBCN seed bank.

 Keeping seeds increases diversity and ensures a healthy supply is available for use in Richmond Birdwing recovery projects in the coming years.